roman-gravit/Git-Manual/README.md

 If you want to throw away all uncommitted changes in your working directory, you should see **git reset**

-## 23. Git reset
+## 26. reset

+Reset current HEAD to the specified state.
+The git reset command is a complex and versatile tool for undoing changes.

  --soft: do not change staging index and working tree.
-Reset only repository.
+Reset only repository, come back only for one command(commit)

- --mixed(default):  changes staging index to match repository, does not change working directory
+ --mixed(default):  changes staging index to match repository, does not change working directory, come back for two commands(commit, add)

- --hard: changes staging index and repository and working folder
+ --hard: changes staging index and repository and working folder. come back for all 3 commands(commit, add, changes in working tree)

-## 24. Git clone
+## 27. clone

 **git clone** Clone a repository into a new directory